22 Thoughtful Gifts to Give a Friend in the Hospital

 “Visitors and homecooked meals!” said Sarah Hulke Zaidi.
 “If someone takes the time to make sure you’re OK, it means the world, and it takes my mind off the pain.
 And there’s nothing worse than hospital food or prepackaged stuff, so homecooked meals which fit my food intolerances are the best when I’m feeling ill.”

-In a setting that often feels far from glamorous, having your hair and nails done, getting a makeover and feeling beautiful can be incredibly mood-boosting.
+In a setting that often feels far from glamorous, having your hair and nails done, getting a makeover and feeling put-together can be incredibly mood-boosting.
 Bring in beauty products you have at home or splurge on some new ones to pamper your friend.

 Donna Cusack said, “[I would love] a beautician!
 After two two-month stints in the hospital, I would have loved someone to come and wash my hair/shave my legs/give me a manicure and pedicure.
 I didn’t have the energy to do it myself.”